Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: PF for non-unitary dynamics

 \section{PF for non-unitary dynamics}

-While we concentrate on evaluating the explicit error for time-dependent hermitian Hamiltonians $H(t)$, our results can be easily extended to the case when they are non-hermitian as well as time-independent cases \cite{childs2021-trotter}.
-Such cases are useful for solving general linear differential equations \cite{Berry2014-linear_diff}, simulating open quantum systems \cite{Kliesch-prl2011-open,Kamakari-prxq2022-open}, or preparing thermal states via imaginary time-evolution \cite{Motta2019-po-thermal}.
+{\thesection\arabic{theorem}} While we concentrate on evaluating the explicit error for time-dependent hermitian Hamiltonians $H(t)$, our results can be easily extended to the case when they are non-hermitian as well as time-independent cases \cite{childs2021-trotter}.
+Such cases are useful for solving general linear differential equations \cite{Berry2014-linear_diff}, simulating open quantum systems \cite{Kliesch-prl2011-open,Kamakari-prxq2022-open}, or preparing thermal states via imaginary time evolution \cite{Motta2019-po-thermal}.

 Let us consider a time-dependent Hamiltonian $H(t) = \sum_{\gamma=1}^\Gamma H_\gamma (t)$, where each term $H_\gamma (t)$ is of class $C^{p+2}$ but not necessarily hermitian.
-We note that, regardless of hermiticity of the Hamiltonian, the decay of the transition amplitude $\braket{l|e^{-iH^Ft}|0}$ and the resulting absolute convergence of Eq. (\ref{Eq_Sum:Time_Evol_Floquet}) are maintained \cite{Mizuta_Quantum_2023}, as discussed in Appendix \ref{A_Sec:Floquet}.
+We note that, regardless of hermiticity of the Hamiltonian, the decay of the transition amplitude $\braket{l|e^{-iH^Ft}|0}$ and the resulting absolute convergence of Eq. (\ref{Eq_Pre:Time_Evol_Floquet}) are maintained \cite{Mizuta_Quantum_2023}.
 This means that Floquet analysis in the main text holds also for non-hermitian cases.
 What differs from hermitian cases is the absence of unitary operators in the error representation.
-Reviewing the discussion in Sections \ref{Sec:relation}, Eq. (\ref{Eq_Err:t_dep_error_Delta}) implies that the error for non-hermitian cases is bounded by
+Reviewing the discussion in Sections \ref{Sec:relation}, Eq. (\ref{Eq_Err:t_dep_error_Delta}) implies that the error of the standard PF is bounded by

-where the operator $\Delta^F(\tau)$ shares the same definition by Eq. (\ref{Eq_Err:Delta_F_exp}).
-The time-evolution operator $U(t,\tau)$ and the PF $S(\tau,0)$ are respectively bounded by
+The operator $\Delta^F(\tau)$ is defined by Eq. (\ref{Eq_Err:Delta_F_expansion}) with replacing the conjugate of matrices by their inverse.
+The norm of the time-evolution operator $U(t,\tau)$ is bounded by